 Also when I was planning out this recipe, I was going to make it a regular blueberry peach crisp but I went with my gut feeling and somehow my gut feeling always says brown butter.

 I don’t know if you remember this, but back when I posted my brown butter pound cake— I explained how you can use brown butter in recipes where you need solid butter (not necessarily melted butter).
 All you do is chill the butter you browned, bringing it to solid form again.
-Pour it into a tupperware and stick it in the fridge or freezer for an hour.
+Pour it into a container, cover it, and stick it in the fridge or freezer for an hour.
 Now you can cream that butter or, like in today’s recipe, mix it with oats, cinnamon, flour, and brown sugar to produce the best streusel ON THE PLANET.

 Brown butter streusel > any other streusel.

 By the way, here’s how to brown butter the correct way.

 I know it’s annoying to take the time to re-solidify butter but that extra hour is vastly worth it.
 And you can use that time to cut the peaches, get the other ingredients ready, and/or sit by the pool and if you do that last one I would like to invite myself over.
 I’ll bring the teeny skillet so you can see how hilarious it is.